mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 ## The problem

-A fork is a split in the blockchain network or, with other words, a divergence into different block paths.
+A fork is a split in the blockchain network or, in other words, a divergence into different block paths.
 A **fork** happens when two correct validators decide on different blocks in the same height (i.e., there are two commits for different blocks in the same consensus instance).

 In the context of the Tendermint protocol, a fork happens in height *h* when a quorum of messages (*2f + 1* PRECOMMIT messages) are sent for different values: more formally, there are two sets of *2f + 1* PRECOMMIT messages, A and B, such that A's messages are PRECOMMIT votes for value *v* and B's messages are PRECOMMIT votes for value *v' != v* in height *h*.